Titebond Wood Glue Guide

 • Joints and edges of glued pieces not being lined up when clamped can be a big problem because most wood glues are not reversible; meaning once they cured the joints cannot be moved.

-• Wood glue does not take stain.
+• Wood glue does not take in stains.
 Any dried glue on the edges or face of your work piece needs to scraped and sanded thoroughly to ensure that there will not be obvious voids in your staining.

 Common Gluing Terms